eglee/directory-lister/README.md

 The LinkList class relies on stacks and queues to function.

-To test, unzip the test data to your root folder and run the DirectoryListerDriver.
+To test, copy the folder L0 to your root folder and run the DirectoryListerDriver.
 In the DirecortoryListerDriver the default root directory is C, but change it to whatever drive you need.

 The test data directory and file hierarchy looks like this: